 Course Duration: 2 days.

 Providing a sound introduction to traditional rigging and wirework techniques.
-The course covers: Identifying wire types; Learning about tools and materials; Hand splicing a hard eye into 10mm 6 x 19 galvanised wire rope using a Liverpool splice; Worming, parcelling and serving; The board of trade wire splice; Making and serving wire rope seizings.
+The course covers: Identifying wire types; Learning about tools and materials; Hand splicing a hard eye into 10mm 6 x 19 galvanised wire rope using a Liverpool splice; Worming, Parcelling and serving; The Board of Trade wire splice and making and serving wire rope seizings.

 Today’s boat builder needs a wide variety of skills.
 You must understand the proper use of wood and G.R.P. (glass reinforced plastics), and must have an understanding of how engines, plumbing and electrics systems are installed.
 You must know how to cost your work.
 You must be aware of new technology and yet be able to repair or restore boats built fifty years ago or more.

 Being able to build a boat beautifully is not enough.
 It may give tremendous self-satisfaction, however, at the end of the day, it must also lead to being able to provide reasonably comfortably for yourself and your family.
 It is for this reason that the IBTC, uniquely, ensures that its instructors are not only expert in their professions but also have real world proven, successful, experience in the boatbuilding business.